 There’s only one street where all these lanterns are hanging.
 You start at Dragons Gate which is at Bush Street and Grant Avenue.
 Then you walk North on Grant Avenue.

 After visiting Chinatown we went to see the Golden Gate Bridge from the other side.

 Unfortunately, it was cloudy AF and we could barely see the bridge!
-We should have went over when we got to San Fran the first night because it was so clear… but hindsight is 20/20… and cloudless!
+We should have gone over there when we got to San Fran the first night because it was so clear… but hindsight is 20/20… and cloudless!

 This is the Golden Gate Bridge View Vista Point.
 You just drive over the bridge and take the first right.
-There’s another couple of viewpoints that we wanted to check out called the Golden Gate Viewpoint and Battery Spencer on the Marin Headlands side.
+There are another couple of viewpoints that we wanted to check out called the Golden Gate Viewpoint and Battery Spencer on the Marin Headlands side.

 The views from this side are definitely better than from the Crissy Field spot we went to on the first night.
 So if you ever visit San Fran for the first time, definitely hit up this side first, especially if it’s a clear day.

 Finally, we decided to grab a bite to eat from the Boudin bread bowl place I mentioned before at Fisherman’s Wharf.

 We split the tomato soup in a sourdough bread bowl, spring salad without chicken, and the grilled cheese on sourdough.
 It was pretty freakin’ good.